RichardsGroup/AGN_DataChallenge/README.md

 6. Explore the 'getting_started' folder, play with example notebooks and take off from there

 If you are interested in how the dataset is built, please checkout the notebooks included in the 'docs' folder.

+For those that aren't familiar with AGNs (or perhaps even astronomy), please see this DRAFT [AGN for Non-Astronomers](https://www.overleaf.com/read/vtnrpcprjdns) document.